FastAPI

 # Add Lambda permissions for each function resource "aws_lambda_permission" "say_hello_permission" { statement_id = "AllowExecutionFromAPIGateway-SayHello" action = "lambda:InvokeFunction" function_name = aws_lambda_function.say_hello_handler.function_name principal = "apigateway.amazonaws.com" source_arn = "${module.rest_api.api_execution_arn}/*/*" }

-method for your API to create a single function instead of one per integration:
+For example, setting pattern to 'shared' creates a single function instead of one per integration:

 export class MyApi<...> extends ... {